Sunday, April 28, 2013

 DBT% (%Debt to GDP) – the percentage of public debt to GDP; an indicator of financial stability.
 Too much debt stifles investment and therefore growth.
 It places extreme debt carrying charges (i.e., interest) on future generations.

 The World Series competition includes 118 countries with populations of 5 million or more.
 They are grouped into nine divisions; four in the Western League, five in the Eastern League.
 Winners are determined by the number of top 3 finishes in each of the 6 categories.
-You can find the full database, as well as rankings, averages, definitions and sources at http://xxxxx/WorldSeriesSpreadsheet.xlsx.
+You can find complete definitions and sources in the notes section at the end of this article.
+If you just can’t get enough of this and want to see the entire database and scoring, just e-mail me at dgoep1@gmail.com.

 This year the division winners are: